Data Analysis and Building Reports > Plugins > Connecting Plugin to Dashboard

 ]

 IMPORTANT.
 The following identifiers are reserved for the preset plugins: PP.Ui.Dashboard.Sankey - Sankey Chart; PP.Ui.Dashboard.Gantt - Gantt Chart; PP.Ui.Dashboard.Indicator - Indicator.
-Make sure that the "type" attribute has the identifier that is different from the reserved ones.
+Make sure that the PP.xml and DBA.config.json configuration files contain the type attribute that has the identifier that is different from the reserved ones.

 Along with the specified method, the web application allows for connecting a plugin in the repository.